 I smile.
 This was one of my favourite ever classes – and most problematic.
 I include it to show IELTS really does work differently for different people.
 After over a year, only quite a small proportion of the group made their target score.
 Why?

 - the starting point was very low (around 2.0 to 3.0 in many cases).
-IELTS was too hard for them – even general training – they shouldn’t have been doing IELTS
+IELTS was too hard for them – even general training – perhaps they shouldn’t have been doing IELTS but concentrating on general English

 - their motivation was “variable” -you have to be very determined to learn for over a year